cchuter/pitcher/README.md

 `python pitcher_analysis.py`

 You should see a video come up mapping the pitcher's joints and torso (and possibly their face).
-Then a ploy of arm and leg angles will save and dispay.
-An example of Luke Weaver pitching is analysed from a Tik Tok video.
+Then a plot of arm and leg angles will save and dispay.
+An example of Luke Weaver pitching is analysed from an included Tik Tok video.

 Two files will be created: